kyma-project/busola/docs/extensibility/form-widgets.md

 ### CodeEditor

-CodeEditor widgets render a versatile code editor, that can be used to edit any variable.
-Editor's default language is JSON.
+CodeEditor widgets render a versatile code editor that can be used to edit any variable.
+The editor's default language is JSON.

 #### Example